 However, not all web apps can be included in these categories.
 Each app is unique and has different requirements.
 As a general rule, especially if you opt to outsource your product, the price will be calculated according to the number of web developers in your dedicated team, correlated to the number of days needed for developing.

-You skip going in person to the clinic and avoid the long wait just for treating prevalent illnesses like a running nose, a sore throat, or a slight fever.
-While this cannot ever replace the physical visits to your doctor, it can save time both for healthcare workers and the users.
+You skip going in person to the clinic and avoid the long wait to treat prevalent illnesses like a running nose, a sore throat, or a slight fever.
+While this cannot replace physical visits to your doctor, it can save healthcare workers and users time.

 2. Wellness and fitness apps